deanwraith/travelblog/README.md

 ## Deployment

-The site has been deployed using Github Pages.
+The site has been deployed using Heroku.

 * In the Github repository page for deanwraith/rock_paper_scissors_game the settings tab was selected.